Iconic characters and their cultural impact on iconic and profound animated villains

 This villain represents the darkness that emerges from the lust for power, unleashing devastating consequences for those around him.

-Interesting fact about Jafar
+Fun fact about Jafar

-Revenge and power in Ursula
+Revenge and power in Úrsula

 This character personifies how pain and anger can transform into a destructive force.